 A few other factors that also influence the ACoS are:

 - Cost Per Click

 The CTC (Click Through Rate) shows if the ad is relevant or not.
 This rate is calculated as clicks divided by impressions.

 Cost Per Click

 Certainly, the true price of the auction is always less than the bid.
-The cost per click (CPC) is the second-highest bid plus $0.01.
+The cost per click (CPC) for Amazon advertising is the second-highest bid plus $0.01.